albertomorini/albertomorini/studies/MongoDB/mongoDB.md

 # MongoDB
 Source available, cross platform.

-Stores data in JSON-like documents, making the database flexible and scalable.
+Stores data in JSON-like documents, making the database flexible and scalable.<br>
 **IMPORTANT**: Be careful, in Mongo doesn't create a Database and/or a collection (table) untill it gets content.